aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

   1. Prepare message information required for account balance inquiry
   2. Call the web3 interface provided by the protocol layer: get the account balance
 + Transaction initialization:
   This interface is mainly implemented to initialize the fields in the transaction structure.
-In addition to the three fields of signature v, r, and s, the transaction structure of Ethereum also has six fields including nonce, gasPrice, gasLimit, recipient, value, and data.Please note that the setting of the Nonce field of the transaction is not implemented in this interface, but is set at the time the transaction is sent, because the user may create multiple transaction messages at the same time, and the order in which these messages are sent to the blockchain network is not sure.
+In addition to the three fields of signature v, r, and s, the transaction structure of Ethereum also has six fields including nonce, gasPrice, gasLimit, recipient, value, and data.
+Please note that the setting of the Nonce field of the transaction is not implemented in this interface, but is set at the time the transaction is sent, because the user may create multiple transaction messages at the same time, and the order in which these messages are sent to the blockchain network is not sure.
 In addition, it should be noted that the Nonce and gasPrice fields should be obtained from the blockchain by calling the corresponding web3 interface of the protocol layer.
 This method requires access to the network and will generate a certain amount of network traffic.
 The content implemented by this interface includes:
   1. Set the GasPrice field of the transaction
   2. Set the GasLimit field of the transaction
   3. Set the Recipient field of the transaction